Early Start Permission Received for Rock Tech's first Lithium Converter in Germany

 The approval for an early start is also an encouraging indicator that permission for construction of the Guben Converter will be granted in due course.
 In November, Rock Tech has submitted the second and final tranche of permit applications for this to the authority.
 Approval for construction of the Guben Converter is expected from summer 2023 onwards.

-To date, more than 250,000 working hours and over 45 million euros have been invested by Rock Tech in the planning the design and construction of the Guben Converter.
+To date, more than 250,000 working hours and over USD 37 million2 have been directly invested by Rock Tech in the planning the design and construction of the Guben Converter.
 With the early start permission, necessary groundwork as well as the construction of roads, office and storage buildings can begin.

 Rock Tech is a cleantech company on a mission to produce lithium hydroxide for EV batteries.
 The Company plans to build lithium converters at the door-step of its customers, to guarantee supply-chain transparency and just-in-time delivery.
 To close the most pressing gap in the clean mobility story, Rock Tech has gathered one of the strongest teams in the industry.
 The Company has adopted strict ESG standards and is developing a proprietary refining process aimed at further increasing efficiency and sustainability.
 Rock Tech plans to source raw material from its own mineral project in Canada as well as procuring it from other responsibly producing mines.
 In the years to come, the Company expects to also source raw material from discarded batteries.
 Rock Tech's goal: to create a closed-loop lithium production system.